sjc/jag3d/README.md

 - Refactored the renderer
     - Interface changed to better suit use in a game
         - Load into GPU memory and init once
-        - One entry point to init shared data once per frame
+        - One entry point to init shared data (image buffer, camera matrix) once per frame
         - Second entry point to draw each object, to allow multiple calls with minimum re-setup
     - Moved object matrix calculation code to the GPU (replacing 68k `mkMatrix()`)
     - Consolidated all example renderers into a single file
         - Renderer type chosen at compile time
         - The assumption is that a project will choose one type of renderer to use
+            - Support for multiple renders within one project is possible
     - Drawing code is unchanged, because I don't understand that stuff

 ## Building